 Reporting student wellbeing concerns to Orange Door

 At Wilmot Road Primary School we also encourage staff to make a referral to Orange Door when they have significant concern for a child’s wellbeing.
-For more information about making a referral to Child FIRST/Child FIRST see the Policy and Advisory Library: Protecting Children – Reporting and Other Legal Obligations.
+For more information about making a referral to Orange Doosee the Policy and Advisory Library: Protecting Children – Reporting and Other Legal Obligations.

 Reportable Conduct